Table of Contents

 When rising motion becomes established, the situation changes because a sustained updraft can lift and stretch the vorticity that shear and turbulence have already generated.
 Stretching preserves angular momentum and increases the rotation rate, although this increase will only persist when the updraft remains coherent over depth.

-Thermodynamic and microphysical processes maintain that coherence by controlling buoyancy, lapse rates, and the location where phase changes occur.
+Thermodynamic and microphysical processes maintain that coherence by controlling buoyancy, lapse rates, and the locations where phase changes occur.
 As the updraft deepens and cools more slowly in response to latent heating, it gains the ability to draw in and vertically align the scattered patches of rotation produced by shear and turbulence.
 This alignment allows rotation to shift from a diffuse background property to an organized, vertically oriented circulation.

 Tornadoes: A Process-Based Framework